alombi/alombi/README.md

 Hey!
 Welcome to my GitHub profile.
 I'm an Italian student who likes playing around with Python, JavaScript, iOS Shortcuts and some other things.

-I'm currently enjoing the Flask framework, ElectronJS and I'm learning more about Node and React.
+I'm currently enjoing the Flask framework, ElectronJS and I'm learning more about Bulma CSS and Svelte.

 <!--
 ### About me